This Chihuahua mix stands between 6-9” in height, weighing in between 5-12lbs.

 - 2.62 grams of protein per kilo of body weight

-Check the labels of his food match these requirements.
-He will eat on average 40 calories per lb of body weight per day, so if your pomchi weighs in at 8 lbs, he will need:
+Check the labels of your Pomchi’s food match these requirements.
+A Pomchi will eat on average 40 calories per lb of body weight per day, so if your dog weighs in at 8 lbs, he will need: